 Nigeria is one of Africa’s leading tourist destinations with natural and man-made attractions, colourful festivals and cosmopolitan nightlife which attracts tourists from different parts of the world.

 Nigeria is made up of over 250 ethnic groups with rich cultures and traditions which features their dressings, lifestyle, religions, foods, festivals and beliefs.
 The Hausa-Fulani, Igbo and Yoruba ethnic groups are the three major and largest ethnic groups in Nigeria.
 Other ethnic groups/tribes in Nigeria are: Ibibio, Ijaw, Itsekiri, Annang, Abraka, Edo, Ebira, Kanuri and so on.

-OldNaija offers you the biographies of great men and women who contributed to the liberation and development of Nigeria in one way or the other.
+OldNaija provides you the biographies of great men and women who contributed to the liberation and development of Nigeria.